baguirre2651/Ai-Parody-Twitter-Bot/README.md

 # Reply Bot.py
  Created a twitter bot class top help organize code and manage shared state
-   - Used @Airtable to host database, since it is easy and all you need is a simple API
+   - Used @Airtable to host database, since it is easy and all you need is a simple API key (can't show)
    - Checks how many tweets to repond to each time the program wakes up
    - using GPT 4 lanugae model with a tempature of .5 for creativity.
    - Go throughs our prompt and generate an output